 If you have questions about how the government shutdown could affect you as a homeowner or homebuyer, talk to someone you can trust.
-Friendly, local Cornerstone loan officers are available in 40 states — and we’re only a call or an email away.
+Friendly, local Cornerstone loan officers are available in 38 states (and the District of Columbia) — and we’re only a call or an email away.

 *Refinancing could make a significant difference in the amount you pay each month.
 But there are other costs you should consider.
 Plus, your finance charges may be higher over the life of the loan.

 For educational purposes only.
 Please contact a qualified professional for specific guidance.